 Understand Product Opportunity

 The next step is to match the demand with the talent.
 In the case of this product, it was easy as Matt had worked with Julia Dreams previously.
 She's a fantastic illustrator who makes authentic patterns and products.
-So there needs to be a really strong match between demand and talent.

 Understand Product Research

 Release a product that’s not just new but unique too.
-Search for the most popular product and differentiate your product from it to make it exclusive.
+Search for the most popular product and differentiate your product to make it exclusive.
 See the scope of the product and the places it can go.

 Pro tip: Go the extra mile to make the consumers happy.